lucywoodman/fsjs_01_quote-generator/README.md

-# Random Quote Generator
+# The Quote Generator

-> A Treehouse FSJS Project

-An app that displays random famous quotes each time a button is clicked.
+An app that displays random quotes.

 ## Features

-- Random quotes
-- That's about it!
+- Display fresh random quotes at the click of a button.
+- Or let the app autoplay through them.

 ## Links